-Many psychiatrists believe that severe mental health problems like schizophrenia must be treated with medication, but if you don't want to take antipsychotics, there are alternative treatments you can try.
+If you don't want to take antipsychotics, there are several alternative treatments you can try.
 You may find it’s possible to manage your symptoms, or to make a full recovery, without medication.
-This page covers:

 "In conjunction with antipsychotics, I have found that distraction techniques are a great way of dealing with troubling thoughts and voices in my mind.
 Anything and everything that is a distraction is ever so helpful for me, from painting my nails to baking a cake, from watching a DVD to colouring."

-The National Institute for Health and Care Excellence (NICE) – the organisation that produces best practice guidelines in health care – recommends that, for most conditions, you should be offered other kinds of treatments in addition to medication, such as a talking treatment.
-For more information see our pages on:
+The National Institute for Health and Care Excellence (NICE) recommends that, for many mental health problems, you should be offered other kinds of treatments alongside or instead of medication.

-Some people also find other complementary therapies helpful in managing symptoms, such as aromatherapy, reflexology or ear acupuncture.
+Some people find that complementary and alternative therapies help to manage their symptoms.
+For example, this may be aromatherapy, reflexology or acupuncture.
 Complementary therapies may also help manage some of the side effects of medication, if you decide to continue with it.

 "I enjoy prayer and meditation as well as working at my local Food Bank.
 I also enjoy doing creative writing."

 Peer support allows you to communicate with people who have similar experiences to yours.
 If you’d like to try peer support, you could: